Call for Papers

 Research and Synthesis Papers

 We solicit empirical and theoretical papers on a diverse range of topics relevant to successful learning at scale.
-For Learning@Scale 2022, we specifically solicit work in six areas of interest to grow our community whilst being inclusive to other work: (1) Instruction @ scale, (2) Studies and interventions @ scale, (3) Intelligence @ Scale, (4) Informal learning @ scale, (5) Systems and tools @ scale, and (6) Review and Synthesis papers.
-Accounts of robust methodologies from the learning sciences theory, practice, and/or engineering perspectives are encouraged.
-Regardless of approach, strong contributions address relevance in terms of theory and practice.
+For Learning@Scale 2023, we specifically solicit work in six areas of interest to grow our community whilst being inclusive to other work: (1) Instruction @ scale, (2) Studies and interventions @ scale, (3) Intelligence @ Scale, (4) Informal learning @ scale, (5) Systems and tools @ scale, and (6) Review and Synthesis papers.

 Instruction @ Scale (Champion: Marco Kalz) — Studies that explore what aspects of instruction could be scaled effectively, as well as which of them are the most effective for learning.
 Some of the research questions to explore are: What kinds of instructional designs help educators to scale learning online and in hybrid settings?
 How can learning make use of scaled environments while remaining embedded in a learning community?